 In 2015, City of Ryde Council resolved that the community would be consulted before calling for any further Expressions of Interest for this Denistone East Bowling Club site following the withdrawal of interest in the property from Minimbah Challenge Inc. As resolved, and as shown in Figure 1 below, the City commenced consultation with the community in September 2016.
-This report provides the outcomes of Stage 1 of this consultation process with Stage 2 of the consultation process due to commence from November 2016.
+This report provides the outcomes of Stage 1 of this consultation process in September 2016, and Stage 2 from November 2016 to February 2017.

-Figure 1 Denistone East Bowling Club project timeline
+Figure 1 Denistone East Bowling Club timeline